folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. Find and select the request you want to duplicate.
 2. Select **Actions > Duplicate**.
 3. Edit the policy name and any other details of the request.
 You cannot have two policies with the same name.
 4. Click **Save & close**.
-The duplicate policy saves and appears in the Request policies list.
+The request policy is saved and appears in the Request policies list.

 ### Editing a request policy